edumor/SimpleSwap/README.md

 - ✅ **Mathematical precision**: Accurate calculations with proper rounding

 ###  Simplifications
-- ⚠️ **Fixed liquidity rewards**: Simplified to 1000 tokens for educational clarity
+- ⚠️ **Fixed liquidity rewards**: Simplified to 1000 tokens for ETH-KIPU clarity
 - ⚠️ **No slippage protection**: Parameters present but unused for simplicity
-- ⚠️ **No deadline enforcement**: Simplified for academic purposes
+- ⚠️ **No deadline enforcement**: Simplified for ETH-KIPU purposes

 ## 📚 ETH-KIPU Context